 Not all items are exempt from sales taxes; each state has its own date and exemptions.
 If you own a retail business, this means you must participate by selling sales-tax-exempt items during this time with no sales tax.

 Find out If Your State Offers a Sales Tax holiday

 First, you need to know if your state is offering any sales tax holidays and whether any items you sell are exempt during this time.
 The Sales Tax Institute has a list of sales tax holidays.

 Some states are finding it difficult to justify giving shoppers a no-tax weekend.
-Georgia cancelled its sales tax holiday in 2017, citing that the benefits weren't worth the lesser tax revenues.
+Georgia canceled its sales tax holiday in 2017, citing that the benefits weren't worth the lower tax revenues.

 Compare the list of items that are part of the sales tax holiday with the items your business is selling.

 Check to see if you must still add local option taxes to sales during this event in your state.
 Some cities and counties participate in the sales tax holiday, while others won't, so check with your local taxing authority to see if they participate.